ldelaossa/GPDQ/docs/html/_sources/sections/projects.rst.txt

 Projects
 =============

-Description of a project, how it is structured
+Description of a project, how it is structured here we will see :ref:`newproject`